-Russian anti-doping agency faces long battle for compliance
+Official says Russia will not accept WADA's McLaren report

 Once RUSADA meets all the conditions, the agency will be put on a form of probation that would require it to fulfill some post-compliance conditions, including the continued funding of the two international experts.

+Nineteen Russians will compete as neutral athletes at the World Athletics Championships that begin in London on Friday.

-Reporting by Steve Keating in Toronto; Editing by Ian Ransom
+Reporting by Gabrielle Tétrault-Farber in Moscow and Steve Keating in Toronto; Editing by Ian Ransom, Sudipto Ganguly and Alison Williams